📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Dude, if you’re going to be kind, just be. 🤝

-Expecting something back doesn’t make you good — it just makes you a hypocrite. 😮💨
+Expecting something back in return doesn’t make you good — it just makes you a hypocrite.

-if you are going to be kind, do it because you choose to be, not because you expect anything in return.
+If you are going to be kind, do it because you chose to be, not because you expected anything in return.

 That’s what real kindness is — an act of choice, not a transaction. 💡